 And the films not so subtle themes on America vs Russia are still prominently on display, though not as blatant as during the height of the Cold War.
 Drago and his son remain the foreign menace, while Creed and Rocky are not just fighting for America but for the memory of Apollo Creed.
 It is once again all things we have seen before, but the film pulls off its obvious outcomes with enough charm and excitement that it can generally be forgiven for having a banal nature.

 This is not a film created to break new ground, but rather to build on ground that was first laid out by Stallone forty years ago.
-Its moral themes are age old, but they are really outlooks on life that can never really age.
-And so while the first Creed was certainly a fresher take on the Rocky saga then was previously seen, Creed II reverts back to old ingredients, but ones that still generally work.
+Its moral themes are age-old, but they are really outlooks on life that can never really age.
+And so while the first Creed was certainly a fresher take on the Rocky saga than was previously seen, Creed II reverts back to old ingredients, but ones that still generally work.

 Creed II is essentially a safe film filled with all the ups and downs fans of this series have come to expect.
 It remains entertaining and fun and shows the surprising amount of mileage Stallone has managed to get out of Rocky Balboa.
 And so if there is another sequel (which is likely) we must wonder if the 9th round will be indeed a retread of the past or a bold embrace of the future.
 But though the old formula is exactly that, old, it has definitely struck a chord with moviegoers and may still have just enough momentum to keep going past the 10 count.